Yuanjing-Wei/INSTRUCTSCORE_Blog/InstructScore blog.md

 ## Future Improvements
 While INSTRUCTSCORE represents a significant advancement in text generation evaluation, it is not without limitations.
 The complexity of the evaluation process means that it may require more resources and time compared to traditional methods.
 Additionally, the reliance on human judgment for certain aspects of the evaluation could introduce subjectivity into the process.
+### Expanding Multilingual Evaluation Capabilities
+Given the current limitation of using English instructions for evaluations in other languages, we plan to enhance the model's capabilities in mixed code generation and multilingual word alignment.
+This will involve exploring advanced pretraining and warm-up techniques to adapt more effectively to multilingual contexts.

+### Investigating the Impact of Model Size
+Our current computational resources limit the ability to fully explore how model size affects performance.
+Future research will delve into the scaling law of model sizes to understand how larger models might influence INSTRUCTSCORE's performance, particularly in reducing failure modes.

+### Refinement Process Enhancement
+While the current refinement process has proved efficient in aligning INSTRUCTSCORE with human judgments, there's room for improvement.
+Future studies will explore more advanced techniques, such as incorporating human feedback through reinforcement learning.
+This approach aims to integrate feedback more effectively into the training pipeline, potentially enhancing the overall performance and accuracy of INSTRUCTSCORE.

 ## Conclusion
 INSTRUCTSCORE is a promising development in the field of NLP, offering a more nuanced and detailed way to evaluate text generation models.
 Its focus on explainability and fine-grained feedback not only aids in model development but also contributes to our understanding of natural language processing.
 As the field of AI continues to evolve, approaches like INSTRUCTSCORE will be crucial in bridging the gap between human and machine-generated text.

+We've introduced INSTRUCTSCORE, a novel framework for explainable text generation evaluation, effectively addressing the limitations of current black-box metrics.
+Our approach, which regularizes explanations through defined failure modes, has demonstrated impressive adaptability across various domains, tasks, and dimensions, surpassing other general metrics.
+Notably, the refinement process utilizing automatic feedback significantly improved human alignment, precision, and recall by 13.7%, 11.6%, and 3.2%, respectively, ensuring closer alignment with human evaluations.
+Committed to supporting further research, we've made INSTRUCTSCORE publicly available and open-sourced all related data and codes.

 ## References